nyankittone/nyansnake/README.md

 + Add a menu interface into the game
 + Allow for customization of the color palette used for objects in the game
 + Allow for customizable keybinds
++ Fix the code not compiling on macOS without a slight tweak to nyansnake.c